fmerian/awesome-product-hunt/README.md

 **Want to contribute?
 Awesome!
 See here: [CONTRIBUTING.md](https://github.com/fmerian/awesome-product-hunt/blob/main/CONTRIBUTING.md)**

 > [!TIP]
-> Watch this repo to get notifications about new product launches
+> Watch this repo or follow me [@fmerian on 𝕏](https://x.com/fmerian) to get notified about new product launches

 ## Contents